curtisyungen/OnlineResume/README.md

 This is my online resume.
 It showcases my work experience, education, programming skills, and recent programming projects.

-There are a couple "easter eggs" in there...see if you can find them!

 ### View in Github Pages
 This project is deployed on Github Pages.
 Take a look here: https://curtisyungen.github.io/Portfolio/